svanderburg/php-sbgallery/README.md

 Exposing a gallery as a set of sub pages in an application layout
 =================================================================
-In addition to using the high level API to embed the gallery as a sub application into an application layout, we can also expose albums as browable sub pages from a menu.
+In addition to using the high level API to embed the gallery as a sub application into an application layout, we can also expose albums as browseable sub pages from a menu.

 By using albums as pages, we can use the gallery as a simple content manager